International Foundation Programme - Business and Law

 The Academic Practice module has a series of practical sessions that link with your other pathway modules to prepare you for your undergraduate degree.
 These sessions feature the broad range of essential study skills such as research and working with sources, use of digital tools, writing and presentation skills, and reflection and action planning.

-Developing and improving study skills is a gradual and long-term process.
+Developing and improving study skills is a gradual process.
 It is also an individual process.
 If you are new to higher education or have not studied for some time, you may feel worried about tackling your first assignment; taking an exam; or juggling study with other commitments.
-Here, this module is designed to help you to acquire the academic literacy and language skills you need to succeed at university.

 Students progressing onto BSc Accounting will study the following module: